irismake/ESP32_Bluetooth_OTA_Firmware_Update/docs/en/api-reference/storage/nvs_flash.rst

     * value - tracks the number of the {IDF_TARGET_NAME} module soft and hard restarts.
     * blob - contains a table with module run times.
 The table is read from NVS to dynamically allocated RAM.
 A new run time is added to the table on each manually triggered soft restart, and then the added run time is written to NVS.
 Triggering is done by pulling down GPIO0.

-  The example also shows how to implement the diagnostic procedure to check if the read / write operation was successful.
+  The example also shows how to implement the diagnostic procedure to check if the read/write operation was successful.

 :example:`storage/nvs_rw_value_cxx`